Name Last modified Size

 EvidentialGene ORF/protein computation

-EvidentialGene computes ORFs (proteins and coding sequences of those), and
+EvidentialGene computes ORFs (proteins and coding sequences of

 Validating with RNA-Seq map-back